simonrenoult/code-complexity/README.md

 sense of the effects of our refactoring efforts.*

 Note: `code-complexity` currently measures complexity using either:
-- lines of code count (all languages)
+- lines of code count (for most languages)
 - cyclomatic complexity (JavaScript/TypeScript)
 - halstead complexity (JavaScript/TypeScript)